Nashville-Public-Library/CarlXPrintRemix/README.md

 7. In Print Management central pane, right click RPT1: and select Configure Port…
 8. In the RPT1: Properties dialog
 a.
 Redirect this port to the program: cscript
 b.
-Arguments for the program are: /nologo 'C:\Program Files\CarlX\Live\CarlXPrintRemix.js'
+Arguments for the program are: /nologo "C:\Program Files\CarlX\Live\CarlXPrintRemix.js"
 c.
 Output: Copy stdout to printer
 d.
 Printer: EPSON TM-T88[…]
 e.
 Run: Normal